 Tips To Make Your Perfume As Long Lasting As Possible

 - Don’t store perfumes in direct daylight.
-Having your perfumes stored in direct daylight means that the molecules will break down quicker and thus makes it go bad sooner.
+Storing perfume in direct sunlight can cause the molecules to break down quicker, thus making the fragrance weaker.

 - Keep your fragrances in average temperatures.
 If you store them in a warm, humid place (for example, in your bathroom), it will also cause the molecules to break down quicker.